PeterGarvanski/FinView/README.md

 - **For Large Laptop and Small Desktop Screen Sizes:** (992px to 1200px).
 - **For Large Desktop Screen Sizes:** (1200px +).

+### Database Schema:

+The FinanceTracker database consists of three interconnected tables: **User**, **Transaction**, and **Asset**.
+The **User** table serves as the central entity, containing user-specific information such as username, password, financial goals, net worth, savings, and salary.
+Both the **Transaction** and **Asset** tables are linked to the **User** table through the `user_id` foreign key, establishing a relational connection.
+In the **Transaction** table, each entry corresponds to a financial transaction made by a user, with details including the transaction date, type, category, and amount.
+The **Asset** table represents assets owned by users, featuring information such as the asset name and its associated value.
+The foreign key relationships, particularly with `user_id`, enable a cascading effect, ensuring that when a user is removed, their related transactions and assets are automatically deleted as well.
+This schema provides a comprehensive framework for managing user information, financial transactions, and owned assets within the FinanceTracker application.

 ## Deployment

 To deploy the site, I first created an instance of my database in ElephantSQL.
 Then, in my IDE, I created a requirements.txt file listing all libraries, frameworks, and add-ons I have used.
 Following that, I created a Procfile with the commands needed to run my web app.
 Finally, on Heroku, I added all my environment variables and deployed my site.